antoniivanov/vdk-demo/ingest-anonymize-workshop/README.md

 # Introduction

 Welcome to the Versatile Data Kit (VDK) Anonymization Plugin Workshop!
-This workshop is designed to guide you through the process of creating a configurable plugin to anonymize data before ingesting it into a database.
-Whether you're a data engineer, developer, or simply curious about data anonymization, this workshop offers valuable hands-on experience.
+This workshop is designed to guide you through the process of ingesting data and creating a configurable plugin to anonymize data before ingesting it into a database.
+Whether you're a data engineer, developer, or simply curious about data ingestion and data anonymization, this workshop offers valuable hands-on experience.

 # Prerequisites